jameslholcombe/ltv_cohort_analysis/README.md

 ## Preparing the data

 Before running the program, save an Excel file that has columns, in this order: `transaction_id`, `customer_id`, `transaction_date`, `value`.
-The `value` column can be any potential aggregated value.
-Common use cases would be: a dollar amount (eg. gross revenue, gross margin), a 'count' (eg. number of items bought so the integer 1, 2, 5, etc), an integer of time value (eg. seconds, minutes, hours).
+The `value` column can be any value that's able to be aggregated.
+Common use cases would be: a dollar amount (eg. gross revenue, gross margin), a 'count' (eg. number of items bought so the integer 1, 2, 5, etc), an integer of time value (eg. number of seconds, minutes, or hours).

 Name the tab the data is in `raw_data`.